Let There Be Light! How to Power a Shipping Container

 Wednesday 29 July 2020 Filed in: General

 Did you know we can provide power to your shipping container?
 Electrics are one of our popular standard optional extras offered with all shipping containers and our clients choose electrical packages for a wide range of applications.
-Whether it's simply for lighting in a storage container, or to run a range of appliances in a shipping container conversions, we've got the power.
+Whether it's simply for lighting in a storage container, or to run a range of appliances in a shipping container conversion, we've got the power.